AdityaVSM/AdityaVSM/README.md

 - 👨🏽‍💻 I’m currently studying @BMSCE (ISe)
-- 🌱 I’m currently learning Machine learning
+- 🌱 I’m currently Practicing Machine learning
 - 🤔 I’m looking for help for from any ML enthusiasts
+- 🆕 Up for contributing to any android/ML projects
 <br><br>

 ### 🛠️ Languages and Tools: